kherge-archive/php-silex-pdo/README.md

 $pdo = $app['pdo'];
 ```

-You can also use the `PdoTrat` to add a `prepare` method to your application:
+You can also use the `PdoTrait` to add a `prepare` method to your application:

 ```php
 use Herrera\Pdo\PdoTrait;